15 Young Adult Enemies To Lovers Books You Must Read

 4. Phoenix Unbound (Fallen Empire)

-This one’s a little bit more on the mutual enemies-to-lovers side than these other ones, but it’s still more one-sided.
+This one’s more on the mutual enemies-to-lovers side than the others, but it’s still more one-sided.
 So this is a fantasy romance about a gladiator and a witch.
 The Gladiator kidnaps the witch to take her (Gilene) home to reclaim his (Azarion) status as a clan leader.
-But for some reason, he needed her to help him get his rightful place back as leader of the clan.
+But for some reason, he needed her to help him regain his rightful place as clan leader.

 So Azarion kidnapped Gilene, and they journeyed to his homeland.
 Since he kidnapped her, she does not like him.
-She’s upset about it, but he doesn’t have a problem with her.
+She’s upset about it, but he has no problem with her.
 He wants her and finds her attractive.
 So it’s still more one-sided, even though they’re working against each other the whole book.
 It is because she’s trying to escape, and he’s trying to keep her.

 Phoenix Unbound